The meaning of the key GDPR terms used in this policy

 - was identified in the privacy notice provided to the data subject; and

-- has agreed to comply with M3’s data security procedures with adequate measures to secure processing; and
+- has agreed to comply with the Company’s data security procedures with adequate measures to secure processing; and

-- has a written contract and related instructions with M3 containing specific approved terms and requirements; and
+- has a written contract and related instructions with the Company containing specific approved terms and requirements; and

-- will assist M3 to allow data subjects to exercise their data protection rights and in meeting M3’s obligations in relation to the security of processing, the notification of data breaches and data protection impact assessments; and
+- will assist the Company to allow data subjects to exercise their data protection rights and in meeting the Company’s obligations in relation to the security of processing, the notification of data breaches and data protection impact assessments; and

-- will delete or return all personal data to M3 at the end of the contract; and
+- will delete or return all personal data to the Company at the end of the contract; and

 - will submit to audits.